Nothing Would Disturb Me2020

-The sculptural form of a geometric Icosahedron, is a shape associated with the element water, relating to the use of water in cleansing and healing.
+The sculptural form of a geometric Icosahedron, has an archetypal associated with the element water, relating to the use of water in cleansing and healing.
 Like the Chapel, within the sculpture there is a contemplative space where the viewer will not be disturbed, a mysterious other world with reflective mirrored surfaces.
 As the viewer approaches the work it omits the recorded sound of Himalayan singing bowls, that vibrate the form to the mathematical frequencies of sacred geometry.

 Materials: discarded pallet-wood, mirrored perspex, electronics, speakers, recorded therapeutic sound

 Supported by public funding from the National Lottery through Arts Council England

 - Contexts: Arts in health , Exhibition , Funding / Award , Project , Socially Engaged